DFHack/dfhack/docs/guides/examples-guide.rst

                                busy crafting stone furniture.
 Late game, you can turn off their Architecture labor since that will be better handled by your Haulers.
-Meleedwarf     0         20-50 Mostly the same as Hauler, but with a different
+Meleedwarf     0         20-50 Similar to Hauler, but without most civilian
-                               name so you can find your military dwarves more easily.
-This profession also has the Recover Wounded labor enabled.
-Meleedwarves and
+                               labors.
+This profession is separate from Hauler so you can find your military dwarves easily.
-                               Marksdwarves are similar to Haulers so you can temporarily deactivate your military after sieges
+                               Meleedwarves and Marksdwarves have Mechanics and
-                               to allow your military dwarves to help clean up.
+                               hauling labors enabled so you can temporarily deactivate your military after sieges and allow your military dwarves to help clean up.
 Migrant        0         0     You can assign this profession to new migrants
                                temporarily while you sort them into professions.
                                Like Marksdwarf and Meleedwarf, the purpose of